AbyssalWhale/AutomationFramework/README.md

   - Fixtures - has all fixtures for all tests.
 Notice that any fixture should be inherited from the 'TestsSuitsFixture' class;
   - Models - contains all POMs and API models including API routes;
   - RunSettings - run settings for specific branch/instance;
+  - Projects - has reference to the 'AutomationCore' project;
 - RegressionTests:
   - API - all API regression tests.
 Tests sorting: Endpoint name -> request type;
   - UI -  all UI regression tests.
 Tests sorting: Page name.
   - TestsResults - contains tests attachment for each run.
 Notice: folder is added to .gitignore.
+  - Projects - has reference to the 'TestsConfigurator' project;
+- PlaywrightCore:
+  - in progress
+- RegressionTestsPW:
+  - in progress